hicorn/neuro-evolution-snake/README.md

 And the whole thing compresses into a string.
 The full genome — every neuron, every connection, every parameter — gets packed into a base-26 string with a checksum.
 You could email a snake brain.

 🏆 The result
 Field size: 20×20.
 Record: 86 apples in one life.
-The snake learned to avoid itself, plan efficient routes, and escape dead ends — all through evolution alone.
+The snake learned to avoid itself, plan efficient routes, and escape dead ends - all through evolution alone.
 Nobody programmed those behaviors.
 They emerged.

-🚀 Run it yourself
-All you need is Rust 1.70+.
-No GPU, no CUDA, no cloud.
-Just your machine and a bit of curiosity.

 bash:
 git clone https://github.com/hicorn/neuro-evolution-snake.git